mikkelbu/reading-list/README.md

 * "Permanent Record" by Edward Snowden
 * "The Atrocity Archives" by Charles Stross
 * "Batman: The Dark Knight Returns" by Frank Miller, Klaus Janson, and Lynn Varley
-* "Ready Player Two" by Ernest Cline¨
+* "Ready Player Two" by Ernest Cline
 * "Abaddon's Gate" - book 3 in "The Expanse" book series by James S. A. Corey

 ## 2022